microsoft/unilm/README.md

 <!--# Large-scale Self-supervised Pre-training Across Tasks, Languages, and Modalities-->
+# Hiring
+We are hiring at all levels (including FTE researchers and interns)!
+If you are interested in working with us on NLP and large-scale pre-trained models, please send your resume to <a href="mailto:fuwei@microsoft.com" class="x-hidden-focus">fuwei@microsoft.com</a>.

 ## Pre-trained Models

 **Large-scale self-supervised pre-training across ```tasks``` (predictive and generative), ```languages``` (100+ languages), and ```modalities``` (language, image, audio, layout/format + language, vision + language, audio + language, etc.)**